Don’t Let This Common Addition Mistake Happen To You

 “So, why am I sharing this story?
 The reasons are two-fold.
 First, don’t forget about your original space when adding on.
 You want the old and new spaces to tie together seamlessly.
 Second, you can create change.
 For example, a dining room can become an office; a living space can become a master suite.
 You can shift layouts to fit your needs.”

-If you are planning an addition, set up a time to meet with Bill to start working on a thoughtful and useful design.
-You can also register to attend an upcoming addition workshop to find other helpful tips and tricks for your addition.
-Or, visit the Normandy photo gallery or follow Normandy Remodeling on Facebook and Instagram for ideas and trends.Read more like this: additions, home addition tips, layout, space planning
+If you are planning to transform your home or build an addition, set up a time to meet with Bill to start working on a thoughtful and useful design.
+You can also learn more about additions, kitchens, or other remodeling projects at an upcoming workshop.
+Check out the photo gallery or follow Normandy Remodeling on Facebook and Instagram for even more home tips and inspiration.